Codecademy/docs/content/cpp/concepts/math-functions/terms/tanh/tanh.md

 ---
 Title: 'tanh()'
-Description: 'Returns the hyperbolic tangent of a double-type value.'
+Description: 'Returns the hyperbolic tangent of an angle given in radians.'
 Subjects:
   - 'Computer Science'
 Tags: